Are you planning to start your own website but confused how to get started? Then this article is for you!

 A Premium DNS guarantees a greater and more improved uptime.
 It comes with a secondary DNS that makes sure your website never goes offline.

-Along with this, it also has a more interactive user interface for managing your domain, and ensures better website performance and security.
+Along with this, it also has a more interactive user interface for managing your domain, and ensures better website security and performance.

 Now, if you have a Promo Code, you can apply it here to get an extra discount.
 Finally, click on the ‘Confirm Order’ button.